Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The dashiki can be worn for both formal and informal occasions.
 Special events call for better fabric and classier decoration and can include wearing a robe over the shirt and pants for an elegant look.

-Though often worn by men, dashiki styles have been embraced by women and appear in ankle or mid-calf length dresses, making for lovely hostess wear as well as beach wear.
-Graceful and modest, a dashiki style dress offers both comfort and allure.
-Loose and cool in hot weather, a dashiki or dashiki dress can be paired with pants or worn over a turtleneck shirt in cooler weather.
+Though often worn by men, dashiki styles have been embraced by women and appear in ankle or mid-calf length dresses, making for lovely hostess and beach wear.
+The dashiki style is graceful and modest and offers both comfort and allure.
+They are loose and cool enough to be worn in hot weather with shorts or with a turtle neck in the winter.

-The word "dashiki" comes from the Yoruba word "danshiki," meaning a work shirt, usually short-sleeved, worn by men in West Africa.
+The word "dashiki" comes from the Yoruba word "danshiki," meaning a work shirt, usually short-sleeved and worn by men in West Africa.

 In the Hausa language, a "dan ciki" refers to an under-tunic.
 Tunics that are similar in design to the modern version were found in burial mounds in Mali and dated back to the 12th–13th century.